rails/rails/guides/source/layouts_and_rendering.md

 In this case, the partial will have access to a local variable `title` with the value "Products Page".

-TIP: Rails also makes a counter variable available within a partial called by the collection, named after the member of the collection followed by `_counter`.
-For example, if you're rendering `@products`, within the partial you can refer to `product_counter` to tell you how many times the partial has been rendered.
-This does not work in conjunction with the `as: :value` option.
+TIP: Rails also makes a counter variable available within a partial called by the collection, named after the title of the partial followed by `_counter`.
+For example, when rendering a collection `@products` the partial `_product.html.erb` can access the variable `product_counter` which indexes the number of times it has been rendered within the enclosing view.

 You can also specify a second partial to be rendered between instances of the main partial by using the `:spacer_template` option: